okdistribute/sql-protobuf/readme.md

   * NOT NULL
   * " and ` denotations for variable names
   * bigint
+  * DEFAULT
+  * case inSenSitIvIty
+  * Statement defined in one line

 No, this doesn't handle:
   * Anything other than CREATE TABLE statements